kadavilrahul/file-versioning-inotify/README.md

 - Easy to use start/stop/status commands
 - Non-intrusive background operation
 - Useful in working with AI-based code editors
-- Makes sure that your code is always backed up after code editor makes changes
+- It makes sure that your code is always backed up after code editor makes changes

 ## Prerequisites
 - Linux system with inotify-tools installed